Hard Rock Hotel & Casino Atlantic City: 1983–2016: As Trump Taj Mahal

-Construction of what was originally known as the Taj Mahal commenced in 1983 by Resorts International, owner of the neighboring Resorts Casino Hotel, with an estimated budget of $250 million.
+Construction commenced in 1983 by Resorts International, owner of the neighboring Resorts Casino Hotel, with an estimated budget of $250 million.
 Resorts head James Crosby said it might be named the United States Hotel, in reference to the city's first major hotel.

 After Crosby's death in April 1986, Resorts International became a takeover target.
 The Taj Mahal had encountered construction problems, and Crosby's heirs, lacking experience in large development projects, doubted their ability to complete it successfully.
-Donald Trump, who owned two other Atlantic City casinos, beat out several other bidders to purchase a controlling stake in the company for $79 million in July 1987.
+Donald J. Trump, who owned two other Atlantic City casinos, beat out several other bidders to purchase a controlling stake in the company for $79 million in July 1987.
 Trump was appointed chairman of Resorts International, and said he would complete the Taj Mahal in about a year.
 Because New Jersey law prohibited anyone from owning more than three casinos, Trump planned to close the original Resorts casino and operate it as a hotel annex to the Taj Mahal.

 As the total budget had ballooned to $930 million, Resorts sought to raise $550 million to complete the Taj Mahal, but struggled to find the financing.
 With the company claiming to be near bankruptcy in early 1988, Trump made a tender offer to buy all outstanding stock for $22 a share, stating that he was willing to personally finance the construction but only if he owned the entire company.
 Television producer Merv Griffin made an unexpected offer to purchase the company for $35 a share, sparking a highly publicized takeover battle, with Trump and Griffin filing lawsuits against each other.

 The two ultimately reached a settlement, which was executed in November 1988, with Griffin purchasing the company, and Trump purchasing the Taj Mahal from the company for $273 million.

-Trump raised $675 million to finance the purchase and completion of the casino, primarily through junk bonds with a 14 percent interest rate.

-The casino opened on April 2, 1990.
-With 120000 sqft of gaming space, it claimed to be the largest casino in the world (though this was disputed by the Riviera), and billed itself as the "eighth wonder of the world".
+Trump raised $675 million to finance the purchase and completion of the casino, primarily through junk bonds with a 14% interest rate.
+The casino opened on April 2, 1990 with 120000 sqft of gaming space, claimed to be the largest casino in the world, though this was disputed by the Riviera, and billed itself as the "eighth wonder of the world."
 An elaborate grand opening ceremony was held three days later.
 In 1991, the Taj Mahal went through a prepackaged bankruptcy, resulting in Trump giving a 50 percent stake in the business to its bondholders in exchange for lowered interest rates and a longer payoff schedule.